Safety and Effectiveness of an Intracranial Aneurysm Embolization System for Treating Large or Giant Wide Neck Aneurysms (SCENT)

 Device: Surpass Flow Diverter

 Treatment of an intracranial aneurysm involves the placement of a specially designed metallic mesh tube in a vessel in the brain where an aneurysm is located.
 The device looks like a fishnet sock with both ends open.
 Each device is delivered through a small catheter (a long, flexible tube).
 The catheter containing the device is inserted and advanced into a vessel in the brain.
 The device is then placed in the brain vessel by releasing it from the catheter.
-Once the device is placed inside the brain vessel, it is intended to reinforce the area of the vessel that is weakened and bulging (the aneurysm), and to cause blood to flow down the vessel and away from the aneurysm.
+Once the device is placed inside the brain vessel, it is intended to reinforce the area of the vessel that is weakened and bulging (the aneurysm), and to cause blood to flow down the vessel and away from the aneurysm while allowing blood in the aneurysm to clot.
 This procedure is called an endovascular aneurysm treatment because the device is delivered through the blood vessels.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01716117
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01716117

 |Principal Investigator:||Ricardo A Hanel, MD, PhD||Lyerly Baptist Medical Center, Jacksonville, Florida|

 |Principal Investigator:||Philip M Meyers, MD||Columbia University|